Skip to main content

 • What You Will Do:

-• Acts as a resource, support and mentor to the @Home Program care team, providing coaching, education, and instruction to encourage individual and operational performance objectives.
-Encourages and models critical clinical inquiry that cultivates evidence-informed practice;
+• Acts as a resource, support and mentor to the Nursing Team and provides coaching, education, and instruction to encourage individual and operational performance objectives.
+Encourage and model critical clinical inquiry that cultivates evidence-informed practice.

-• Supports the performance management process with assigned staff and engages with appropriate managers regarding any performance issues which require disciplinary action;
+• Completes Performance Appraisals with assigned nurses and engages with the Manager of Nursing and Professional Practice Lead regarding any performance issues which require disciplinary action.

-• Contributes to human resources management including employee relations, progressive discipline, health and safety, continuing education, performance development, recognition of staff and orientation, as required;
+• Contributes to human resources management including labour and employee relations, discipline, health and safety, continuing education, performance development, recognition of staff and orientation, as required.

-• Assists the Manager in identifies areas for recruitment, anticipates and monitors staffing needs and initiates appropriate action to obtain/maintain an adequate compliment staff for the @Home program;
+• Assists the Manager in recruitment, anticipates and monitors staffing needs and initiates appropriate action to obtain/maintain an adequate compliment of nursing staff, as required.

-• Investigates and evaluates client and staff concerns/complaints and implements appropriate resolutions, as required; and
+• Investigates and evaluates client and staff concerns/complaints and implements appropriate resolutions, as required.

-• Provides leadership coverage of the @Home Team as required.
+• Provides leadership coverage of the Nursing Team as required (i.e. Manager of Nursing).

-• Understands, promotes, and communicates the value, purpose, and goals of the @Home Program;
+• Understands, promotes, and communicates the value, purpose, and goals of the nursing program.

-• Working with the Allied Health Services Manager in the evaluation and revision of @Home Program policies and procedures, based on changes in practice and requirements from funder or partner organization;
+• Working with the Nursing Manager in the evaluation and revision of nursing policies and procedures, based on changes in practice and requirements from funder or partner organization.

-• Support the @Home Program team through regular meetings, orientation, mentorship, consultation, and guidance with complex clinical situations.
-Participate on internal and external case conferences or meetings as required; and
+• Support the Nursing Team through regular meetings, orientation, mentorship, consultation and guidance with complex clinical situations.
+Participate on internal and external committees as required.

 • Operates within as well as monitors individual, staff, and program compliance to Occupational Health and Safety Legislation, standards, and Carefor Policies & Procedures.